 What to see at the Moorish Castle

-Looking up towards the castle you will see several granaries.
+Looking up towards the Castle of the Moors you will see several granaries.
 Granaries are structures carved out of rock to store food, mainly grains and legumes.
 This demonstrates the Arabic influence since this method of preserving food has been described in several Arabic agricultural texts.

 Before you reach the castle, you will also find a burial area and a church.
-There is one marker that I found really moving, it was inscribed – “What man has assembled only God can set apart.”
+There is one marker that I found moving, it was inscribed – “What man has assembled only God can set apart.”
 The quote is alluding to the fact that it’s impossible for us to tell whether the remains are Christian or Muslim.
-It was also an interesting quote given that nature had turned the castle into ruins.
+It was also an interesting quote given that nature had turned the Sintra Moorish Castle into ruins.

 The church that is next to the tombs is interesting.
 It is believed to have been founded in the 12th century.
 They have put in what looks like brand new floors.
 You will see remnants of the mural painting and also some interesting artifacts from the archaeological investigation site outside the church and other parts of the castle.